 The vertical line shows the measurement of the torso length

 To finalise the adjustment on your pack you’ll need some weight to create a realistic feel.
 Try to add around 10-15 kg (or your typical pack weight if lower) to simulate a typical trip.
+This shouldn’t be gym weights as that wont provide a realistic feel.
 Undertake the final adjustments in the following order:

 Put the pack on with the straps adjusted loosely